-Acquisition Services
+Geospatial Data Acquisition and Production Services

-The Company's mapping services business typically involves a client requesting a digital elevation model for a specific area and purpose.
-Intermap creates such digital elevation models on a fee-for-service contract basis and then typically licenses the use of the data and/or digital maps to the customer.
+The Company's mapping services business typically involves a client requesting imagery and/or a digital elevation model for a specific area and purpose.
+Intermap provides such data on a fee-forservice contract basis and then typically licenses the use of the data and/or digital maps to the customer.
 These custom mapping services projects have traditionally been conducted as a result of government or commercial contracts.
+With the Company's data fusion technologies, the offerings are being expanded to include data integration and maintenance programs for its existing project clients.
 From time-to-time, the Company also collects data on a speculative basis, that is, without a contract in place for the collection or licensing of the data to be collected.
 Prior to the start of any speculative collection, the Company typically receives an expression of interest in all or part of the data from one or more customers, which may include indications of the price that the customer may be prepared to pay and the estimated timing before a commitment to purchase the data could be made.
 Project-specific contractual data acquisition and speculative data sales have historically generated significant revenues and margins for the Company, however they are unpredictable in timing and value, thus creating sources of revenue and margins that can vary significantly on a quarter-to-quarter and year-over-year basis.
 See "Risk Factors - Revenue Fluctuations and Speculative Data Collection."